MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### **Memory Pool**

 Memory Pools are created by NVM memory managers to create a pool of immutable objects if the implementation supports it.
 Sdtring Pool is a good example of this king of memory pool.
-Memory Pool can belon gto Heap or Perm Gen, depending on the JVM memory manager implementation.
+Memory Pool can belong gto Heap or Perm Gen, depending on the JVM memory manager implementation.

 ### **Runtime Constant Pool**

-Runtime constant pool is a per-calss runtime representation of constant pool in a class.
+Runtime constant pool is a per-class runtime representation of constant pool in a class.
 It contains class runtime constants and static methods.
-Runtime constatnt pool is part of the method area.
+Runtime constant pool is part of the method area.

 ### **Java Heap Memory Switches**